 Water sources on this route are limited, especially in the Fremont Tier, and may dry up as summer progresses.
 Waypoints for these potential water sources are provided with labels like “poor” (unreliable, likely silty) and “good” (more reliable, cleaner water).
 DO NOT plan that every source will have water, and carry more water than you expect to need and have alternate plan.
 Carry a backup means of chemical water treatment like Aqua Mira or iodine; or be prepared to treat your water by boiling.
 In areas where water is more prevalent (available roughly every 10 miles or more) water waypoints are not noted in the digital route files.

 Food resupplies are also limited.
 To maintain the backcountry essence of the route, larger cities with full-service grocery stores are rare and most resupply points will have minimal food choices and limited hours.
 Pack up your leftovers, carry dry meals, and figure out how to get creative with convenience store fare.
+In addition, many of the remote resort resupply points close after Labor Day.
 Call ahead to stores if you have particular concerns or questions about services and hours.

 Camping and Lodging